Frequently Asked Questions (FAQ)

 If you are selected, the CARES Act Fund will be added as a credit to your U-Bill, which will be refunded via direct deposit.
 Unlike all other forms of financial aid, this fund will not credit toward any unpaid U-Bill balances.

 The fastest way to receive your CARES Act refund is to sign up for direct deposit.
 Direct deposit refunds will be available in your bank account within 3 business days after disbursements.
-Students not signed up for direct deposit will be issued a prepaid debit card for the amount of the award.
-Prepaid cards will be mailed to the student’s permanent home address on file in Student Center.
-Please allow 3-4 weeks for delivery.
-Paper checks will not be issued.
-For more information, please contact email@example.com or 319-273-2164.
+Students not signed up for direct deposit will be issued a check.
+For more information, please contact firstname.lastname@example.org or 319-273-2164.

 How do I register for direct deposit?